SlimRunner/desmos-scripts-addons/README.md

 * This script was tested first on GreasyMonkey, but it never worked.
 Feel free to try other user-script managers, but there are no guarantee that it will work.
 * Whenever you change the color of a table column with computed values, the values will disappear.
 In order for them to be re-computed you must force a refresh on the values.
 The easiest way is to hide and show any column.
 * Changing the line width of an expression will cause the whole graph to refresh because of constraints imposed by the Desmos API itself.
+* Table columns can't have its line-width modified under any circumstance.
+The line-width button won't show up with tables because of this.
 * The button for opacity is hidden under certain circumstances.
 The reason is that the Desmos API rejects opacity requests to the Calc object if the expression isn't a fillable expression.
 Due to this, I have decided to hide the button unless you have chosen to fill the expression or the expression is a polygon<sup><a href="note-1">[1]</a></sup>.
 The following is what constitutes a fillable expression:
 	* an valid expression using the `polygon` function
 	* a valid parametric expression